 - A drastic change of lifestyle — diet and exercise — to either eliminate or reduce dependence on a plethora of drugs.
 This may look like a daunting task but it is easy to do once you have the right people holding your hand — diabetics who have already been there and done it.

 As a veterinary doctor myself, I was determined to shoot for option 2 above.
 So, started looking for solutions and came across many options.
 Some of these, like the vegan diet, never found resonance with me as a feasible option.
 The issue of sarcopenia (degenerative muscle loss with old age) was always at the back of my mind and with that in view, the vegan diet option went flying out of the window.

-The world wide web is flooded with LCHF & ketogenic diet as an option to manage diabetes with least dependence on drugs.
+The worldwide web is flooded with LCHF & ketogenic diet as an option to manage diabetes with the least dependence on drugs.
 This is something that did strike my imagination.
-However, the next issue was to find a community which was India specific.
+However, the next issue was to find a community that was India-specific.
 It did not take me long to find dLife.in — a vibrant community of Indians who reversed their diabetes, drastically reduced their dependence on medications and aimed for normal blood sugars.

 Kickstarting The Process

 I kick-started my diabetes reversal journey by sticking to the three-week transition plan.
 It was easy as there were members who were always there to guide and help during the transition and even after that.
 A huge number of recipes on the forum made the job of understanding the concept easy.
 The first focus of the community is on diet.
 When diet alone does not achieve the desired numbers then walking and exercise are also factored in.